Open-wheel car: Advantages

-The lower weight of an open-wheel racecar enables better performance.
-While the exposure of the wheels to the airstream causes a very high aerodynamic drag at high speeds, it allows improved cooling of the brakes, which is important on road courses with their frequent changes of pace.
+The lower weight of an open-wheel racecar that does not require extra gram of bodywork enables better braking,acceleration,and agility.
+While the exposure of the wheels to the airstream causes a very high aerodynamic drag and turbulent at high speeds, it allows improved cooling of the brakes, which is important on road courses with their frequent changes of pace.
+It also allows driver to see unobstructed views of the tires while being more convenient for pit stops.